doodlebunnyhops/doodlebunnyhops.github.io/content/casebook/notes/mrbrookhaven.md

 title: "Mr.Brookhaven"
 weight: 3
 draft: false
-description: "All Notes and how to find them that are signed by Mr. Brookhaven in Brookhaven RP Secrets and Mysteries."
+description: "All Notes and how to find them that are signed by Mr. Brookhaven."
 aliases:
 - /casebook/notes/mrbookhaven
 ---